luisag12354/Translator/README.md

 1. Install the extension from the Chrome Web Store
 2. Navigate to any website in Google Chrome
 3. Click the extension icon in the top right corner of the browser
-4. Select the language you want to translate the page into
+4. Copy and paste the words onto othe extension
-5. The page will be automatically translated
+5. Then it'll print out the words

 ## Benefits

 - Improves accessibility for non-native speakers
 - Helps overcome language barriers on the web
-- Enhances the user experience by allowing them to quickly translate content on a website
+- Enhances the user experience by allowing them to quickly translate content on a website, instead of going onto google translate

 ## Future Development